Back

 Serendeep Rudraraju

-May 10, 20254 min read
+May 10, 2025·4 min read

 Installing Flutter on Arch: A Choose-Your-Own-Adventure Saga

-If you’re using bash, you’ll find plenty of step-by-step resources.
-But if you’re a proud fish shell user?
-Good luck—most guides are so outdated, you’d think they were written on papyrus.
+If you're using bash, you'll find plenty of step-by-step resources.
+But if you're a fish shell user?
+Good luck—most guides are so outdated, you'd think they were written on papyrus.

-But fear not!
-Here are the three main ways to get Flutter up and running on Arch, ranked from “grandma-friendly” to “why am I doing this to myself?”:
+Fear not.
+Here are the three main ways to get Flutter up and running on Arch, ranked from "grandma-friendly" to "why am I doing this to myself?":

 The Three Paths to Flutter Enlightenment